Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 # Researching Commands

 The command `grep` is used to search for patterns within files using a string to print the specified result.
 This document will be exploring examples of different command line options for the `grep` command to achieve different results.
-The foled `written_2/` will be searched through using the various `grep` commands present.
+The folder `written_2/` will be searched through using the various `grep` commands present.

 ## grep -rl